 Storage and Food Safety

-Bananas are picked when they are green and then shipped to stores where they ripen on their own.
-Once bananas start to turn brown, it means that they are ripe and at their peak of flavour.
-However, if bananas are too ripe, they can become mushy and start to develop black spots.
+Bananas are harvested while still green and then sent to stores where they naturally become ripe.
+Once the bananas start to turn brown, they reach their peak flavor.
+If they become too ripe, though, they will turn mushy and develop black spots.

-You can also prevent bananas from turning brown by wrapping the stems in plastic wrap.
-This will help to slow down the ripening process.
-Finally, if you have already cut up a banana, you can prevent it from turning brown by adding lemon juice or vinegar to the fruit.
+To slow down the ripening process and prevent browning, you can wrap the stems of your bananas in plastic wrap.
+Additionally, if you’ve already cut up a banana, you can stop it from turning brown by adding lemon juice or vinegar to it.

-Sliced banana can also be added to cereal or oatmeal, pureed and used as a replacement for butter in baking recipes, or even grilled and served as a savoury side dish.
-No matter how you choose to enjoy them, mashed bananas are a delicious and healthy treat.
+Bananas can be added to cereal or oatmeal, pureed and substituted for butter in recipes while baking, grilled as a savoury side dish, or simply enjoyed mashed – no matter how you decide to eat them they make a healthy treat.

-So, if you’re looking for a healthy snack, reach for a banana!
-There are endless ways to enjoy this delicious fruit.
+If you’re in the need of a healthy snack, grab yourself a banana!
+There are numerous ways to enjoy this yummy fruit.